10 TOEFL Reading Question Types

 You can recognize a negative factual information question by either the word “NOT” or “EXCEPT” in the question.
 The question can appear like the following: According to the passage, which of the following is NOT true of X?
 Here is an example.

 Question: All of the following are mentioned in paragraph 4 as a viewpoint to state the natural selection is difficult to prove EXCEPT

 - The notion that natural selection could account for the intricate complexity of the human eye appears highly implausible.

 - The existence of irreducibly complex systems contradicts the mechanisms of evolution.

 - Modern microbiology provides evidence for the existence of irreducibly complex systems.

 - The presence of selective breeding poses a significant challenge to the theory of natural selection.

 Essential Information (Sentence Simplification) Question

 In an “Essential Information question”, you will see the question you see an entire sentence highlighted in the reading passage.
 The question will ask you to choose which of the 4 answer option sentences is equal to the highlighted sentence.
-The correct sentence will be paragraphed so it is different than the highlighted one, but still convey all the important information.
-Incorrect sentences will represent a detail or concept inaccurately, leave out an important detail, change the original meaning of the sentence.
+The correct sentence will be paragraphed so it is different than the highlighted one but still convey all the important information.
+Incorrect sentences will represent a detail or concept inaccurately, leave out an important detail, and change the original meaning of the sentence.
 Here is an example.